 Our tamariki love nothing better than a walk to the train station, Bunnings or to our maunga.
 Watching the trains come into the station, collecting plants to bring back to put in our garden or connecting with Papatūānuku on our maunga, are some of our favourite excursions in our local community.
 Natural heritage is at the heart of our children’s learning and links are made to our centre pepeha with regular walks in our local community and to our maunga.

 Kea flock (1.5 years – 2 years)

 Our Kea flock is a wonderful age for imagination and wonder.
 Our children show huge amounts of curiosity, and our large grassed outdoor space provides a stimulating environment for exploration, and to make sense of the world around them in their own time.
 Children’s sensory development is enhanced through a range of resources and experiences.
 Helping in the garden, and running on the grass in bare feet all strengthen their awareness of the world around them and their understanding of how it works.

 Our environment is rich in oral language, allowing our tamariki to soak up new sounds, words and phrases.
 Music, nursery rhymes, te reo Māori, reading stories and socialising with each other all lay the foundations of their communication skills.

 Kiwi (2 – 3 years)

 Our toddlers are busy working out strategies and skills to learn and play with others.
-This enables their social skills such as turn taking, sharing, working together and participating to be further developed through a myriad of hands on learning experiences.
+This enables their social skills, such as turn taking, sharing, working together and participating to be further developed through a myriad of hands on learning experiences.
 This also assists our tamariki in managing themselves and expressing their feelings and needs.
 Once again you will note a focus on developing oral language skills through dramatic play and teacher talk all lead by our highly qualified teachers, who are all great communicators.
-The development of their language schools is a focus right through the Centre.
+The development of their language skills is a focus right through the centre.